Schoelch/docs/content/howto/front-end/create-a-custom-theme-with-the-mendix-ui-framework.md

 ## 4 Configuring Scout

 To be able to make changes to the theme, Mendix suggests using [Sass](http://sass-lang.com/) instead of traditional CSS.
 The Mendix UI Framework uses Sass, which relies on Ruby.
-However, you can install Scout to run Sass in a self-contained Ruby environment, letting you effortlessly manage all of your Sass projects with a handful of clicks.
+However, you can install Scout to run Sass, letting you effortlessly manage all of your Sass projects with a handful of clicks.
 This way you don't have to worry about using the terminal (although you can still do this if you are familiar with Sass and the terminal).

 To configure Scout, follow these steps: